Nitrokey/nethsm/docs/system-design.md

 User Data

 : Used collectively to refer to all user data persistently stored on the NitroHSM, i.e. the _Domain Key Store_, _Configuration Store_, _Authentication Store_ and _Key Store_.
 See [Data Model] for details.

+Verified Boot

+: The process used by the _Firmware_ to ensure that only _System Software_ cryptographically signed with a trusted key can be booted on the NitroHSM hardware.
+See [Verified Boot] for details.

 # User Stories